zakrzus/.NET-Core-3.0-EF6/readme.md

     }
 ```

-To configure a relationship in the Fluent API, you start by identifying the navigation properties that make up the relationship.
-HasOne or HasMany identifies the navigation property on the entity type
+To configure a relationship in the Fluent API, you start by identifying the navigation properties that make up the relationship. `HasOne` or `HasMany` identifies the navigation property on the entity type
             you are beginning the configuration on.
-You then chain a call to WithOne or WithMany to identify the inverse navigation.
-HasOne/WithOne are used for reference navigation properties and HasMany/WithMany
+You then chain a call to `WithOne` or `WithMany` to identify the inverse navigation. `HasOne`/`WithOne` are used for reference navigation properties and `HasMany`/`WithMany`
             are used for collection navigation properties.

 ### BloggingContext.cs